ubirch/ubirch-client-go/README.md

     - Replace `<16 byte secret used to encrypt the key store (base64 encoded)>` with your 16 byte secret from step 1.iii.
     > Make sure you leave the quotes!
 [Here](main/example_config.json) is an example of how it should look like.

-1. Get and run the dockerized UBIRCH client in your working directory.
+3. Get and run the dockerized UBIRCH client.
+For this step, you will have to have Docker installed on your computer.
+Then just enter the following two lines in your working directory:
     ```
     docker pull ubirch/ubirch-client:stable
     docker run -v $(pwd)/:/data/ --network=host ubirch/ubirch-client:stable .